wunsor/210-Project/README.md

 An example of text with **bold** and *italic* fonts.

 **Instructions for End User**
-- how to add an X to a Y
-- how to generate the first of the two additional actions
-- how to generate the second of the two additional required actions
-- where to find the visual component that was added
+- To add a swimmer to the swim meet, click the "Add Swimmer" button in the main menu.
+    - Once the Add Swimmer window appears, indicate which events the swimmer is swimming using the checkboxes, and enter their best times in the text fields.
+Hit "save" once this is completed.
+- To lookup a swimmer, click the "Lookup Swimmer" button in the main menu.
+    - Once the Lookup Swimmer window appears, enter their name, hit 'enter' and view the swimmers events at the bottom of the window.
+- To see all participating swimmers, click the "Show All" button, and view all the swimmers in the window that appears.
+- Image icons can be found on each button in the main menu.
-- how to save the state of the applicaiton to file
+- To save the entered swimmers, hit the "Save" button in the main menu.
-- how to load the state of the application from file
+- To load a prior file, hit the "Load" button in the main menu.